valk-lang/valk-legacy/docs/README.md

 ## Namespaces

-To organize your code, we group files into different directories.
-Each namespace in Volt represent 1 directory.
+To organize your code we group files into different directories.
+Each namespace represent 1 directory.
 To create a namespace, you must define it in your config file `volt.json` which should be located in the root of your project.

 ```json
 {